Creating the World’s Finest Whisky

 Founder’s Vision

-My family, the Sasakawas, launched a sake brewery in Minoh, Osaka Prefecture, in the Edo period (1603–1867).
-This business stayed in the family for over 100 years, until my grandfather, Ryoichi, set off in a different direction.
-Both he and my father, Yohei, devoted themselves to endeavors for the betterment of society, seeking to contribute to Japan’s growth as a nation.
+The Sasakawa family operated a sake brewery in Minoh, Osaka Prefecture beginning in the Edo period (1603-1867).
+As my grandfather, Ryoichi, and my father, Yohei, devoted themselves to endeavors for the betterment of society — seeking to contribute to Japan’s growth as a nation — this business stayed in the family for over 100 years.

-Back in my college days, I became infatuated with rugby, a passion that drew me to the culture of the birthplace of that sport, the United Kingdom.
-Once, on a visit to Scotland, I had my first sip of aqua vitae and was amazed by its rich flavor.
-It was a life-changing encounter that filled me with the desire to become a whisky distiller.
-Afterwards, I toured numerous distilleries to study how whisky’s flavor is woven from earnest dedication to the whisky making process and from harmony with nature.
+I grew fond of rugby back in my college days, and I was drawn into British culture.
+On a visit to Scotland, I had my first sip of aqua vitae and was amazed by the rich flavor.
+This experience inspired me to become a whisky distiller.
+I toured numerous distilleries to study how each whisky’s flavor was shaped by its unique brewing process and surrounding natural environment.

 By bringing together our individual ideas,